Julia Trotzki

 1️⃣ Squeeze a lime wedge over the drink – the fresh juice makes the difference!

-2️⃣ Place the squeezed lime directly in the glass.
+2️⃣ Place the squeezed lime directly into the glass.

-3️⃣ Add rum and ice, then top up with cola.
+3️⃣ Add rum and ice, top up with cola.

 4️⃣ Stir once – done!